-Finally, note that we do not allow for the effect of taxation on behavior, such as labor supply and savings behavior.
-It would be interesting to take into account such effects of taxation on intertemporal behavioral, but this is beyond the scope of the current paper.
+Finally, note that we do not allow for the effect of taxation on behavior, such as labor supply, savings, migration or industrial mobility behavior.
+It would be interesting and relevant to take into account such effects of taxation on intertemporal behavior, but this is beyond the scope of the current paper - a paper concerned with the measurement of the welfare (and not the behavioral) effects of income variability and inequality.